Bob Gregory (American football)

-Bob Gregory (born April 25, 1963) is an American college football coach and former player who is currently the senior defensive assistant at California.
+Bob Gregory (born April 25, 1963) is an American college football coach and former player who is currently the inside linebackers coach at California.
 He was previously the special teams coordinator and safeties coach at Stanford.
 He also served as defensive coordinator and interim head coach at Washington He served as the interim head football coach at Boise State University for one game during the 2013 season, the Hawaii Bowl.

 Gregory took over as interim head coach at Washington on November 14, 2021, after Washington fired Jimmy Lake.
 Gregory also coached in Lake's place the day prior while Lake was serving a suspension.

 In December 2022, Gregory joined Troy Taylor's inaugural staff at Stanford as the special teams coordinator and safeties coach.